Breaking the Curse of Knowledge: Towards Effective Multimodal Recommendation using Knowledge Soft Integration: Method

-Structure information and semantic information are both essential knowledge contained within multimodal content~\cite{LATTICE_zhang2021mining,SLMRec_tao2022self}.
-Therefore, we build the SEI module based on a branch-new Refined Graph Neural Network (RGNN) to mine the structure information in multimodal content efficiently.
-This module achieves the efficient transfer of structure information by improving the efficiency of the representation space during node aggregation.
-Additionally, it reduces redundancy in user and item representations.
+The integration of structural and semantic information is critical for effectively harnessing the knowledge embedded in multimodal data~\cite{LATTICE_zhang2021mining,SLMRec_tao2022self}.
+To address this, we introduce the SEI module, which incorporates a novel Refined Graph Neural Network (RGNN) for extracting and utilizing structural data from multimodal content.
+This approach facilitates efficient transfer of structural information by optimizing the representation space during node aggregation, while minimizing redundancy in the representations of users and items.